Marquee stakes for sailcloth tents — anchoring under high sustained ridge tension

 High-Load Anchor Points in Sailcloth Configurations

 The main ridge pole anchor points in a sailcloth marquee carry disproportionately high loads.
 Each peak concentrates the tension from a large section of canopy.
-These positions need the longest stake in your inventory, full depth penetration, and possibly a multi-stake configuration on soft or medium ground.
+These positions need the longest stake in your inventory, driven to full depth, and possibly a multi-stake configuration on soft or medium ground.

 Stake Size Guide for Sailcloth Marquees